RitikKumar202/QuadB-assignment/README.md

 1) git clone `https://github.com/RitikKumar202/QuadB-assignment.git`

-2) Run `npm instal` in the root directory to install all the dependencies.
+2) Run `npm install` in the root directory to install all the dependencies.

 3) Run `npm start` in the root directory to start the project.